munakima/projects/README.md

 #### :dna: 1.[ProteinDB](https://github.com/munakima/projects/tree/main/ProteinDB)

 A Python system for cleaning up raw data and extracting information from [Protein Data Bank](https://www.rcsb.org/docs/programmatic-access/file-download-services) and [AlphaFold Protein](https://alphafold.ebi.ac.uk/download) Structure Databases.
 It will help predict protein folding, protein 3D structures and protein-protein interactions.
+Here are some of its key achievements:

+- :dna: Calculates the numbers of α-helix, β-sheet, and loops by using the DSSP module of Biopython.
+- :link: Provides chain pairs and residue pairs that have the maximum intra-molecular contact atom.
+- :rocket: Improves the speed of distance calculation for atoms in each PDB by 70% by using NeighborSearch instead of the traditional algorithm.
+On average, each calculation saved 5 minutes.
+- :chart_with_upwards_trend: Calculates accessible surface area and buried surface area for each of the residues before and after combining by using FreeSASA.
+- :bar_chart: Uses pandas and matplotlib for data analysis and visualization.

 #### 🩺 2.[Breast Cancer Wisconsin (Diagnostic)](./Breast_Cancer_Wisconsin_(Diagnostic).ipynb) - Data cleaning, Random Forest classifier for predictive modeling